 In most cases, if a brand new carpet was fitted at the start of a two year tenancy, it should reasonably have at least another three years left of use left in it once the tenancy is over – the general “consensus” being that an item in a rented property will have a lifespan of around 5 years.

-So, if the tenant has damaged the carpet to the extent that it needs replacing, a landlord would be able to claim up to 60% of the cost of a replacement
+So, if the tenant has damaged the carpet to the extent that it needs replacing, landlord rights allow them to claim up to 60% of the cost of a replacement.

 In matters such as this, if you know the age of your furnishings and decoration, and better yet have the invoices to confirm it, you can then formulate a sound judgement on how much wear the item has had during the tenancy from start to finish.